-From turquoise lakes to brightly-painted towns and snow-topped mountains (Alps, anyone?), you could stay endlessly immersed in the fairytale that is Slovenia.
+From turquoise lakes to brightly-painted towns and snow-topped mountains (the Alps, anyone?), you could stay endlessly immersed in the fairy tale that is Slovenia.

-If you're really crunched for time, it's possible to fit the two most famous spots, Ljubljana and Lake Bled, into one weekend break.
-However, we recommend at least 4 days in Slovenia for a well-rounded trip that includes Slovenian classics like Triglav National Park and Predjama Castle.
-Here are a few inspirational itinerary ideas that range from two days to eight days—and beyond!
+If you're crunched for time, it's possible to fit the two most famous spots, Ljubljana and Lake Bled, into a one-weekend break.
+However, it's best to consider at least four days in Slovenia for a well-rounded trip that includes Slovenian classics like Triglav National Park and Predjama Castle.
+Here are a few inspirational itinerary ideas ranging from two to eight days—and beyond!

 Slovenia in 2 Days

-If you have more than just a couple days, your next stop after Bled should be the neighboring Triglav National Park.
+If you have more than just a couple of days, your next stop after Bled should be the neighboring Triglav National Park.
 Start with Lake Bohinj.
-It's just half an hour from Bled and many people consider it to be even more beautiful.
+It's just half an hour from Bled, and many people consider it to be even more beautiful.
 You could spend a half or a whole day at Bohinj and in the surrounding villages.
 Then make your way west, where there are tons of emerald-green gorges, rivers, and waterfalls to discover as you hike around the pristine terrain.
-From there continue on to the Soca Valley, where the adventurer in you can go white water rafting on the Soca River, zip-lining through the canyons, paragliding, and more.
+From there, continue to the Soča Valley, where the adventurer in you can go white water rafting on the Soča River, ziplining through the canyons, paragliding, and more.

-If you aren't really the outdoorsy type, an alternative would be to skip most of Triglav and Soca, and head southwest of Ljubljana to Predjama Castle.
-From there, continue on to the western wine region by the Italian border or the sunny Adriatic coast.
+If you aren't the outdoorsy type, an alternative would be to skip most of Triglav and Soča and head southwest of Ljubljana to Predjama Castle.
+From there, continue to the western wine region by the Italian border or the sunny Adriatic coast.

 With a full week on your hands, you have plenty of time to explore Slovenia's beautiful countryside.
-This scenic 7-day itinerary covers Slovenia's best views including Lake Bled, the Julian Alps, and the Goriška Brda wine region, as well as castles, caves, and the Adriatic coast.
-If you have a bit less time, this 6-day tour might be your perfect trip.
+This scenic seven-day itinerary covers Slovenia's best views, including Lake Bled, the Julian Alps, and the Goriška Brda wine region, as well as castles, caves, and the Adriatic coast.
+If you have a bit less time, this six-day tour might be your perfect trip.

-For outdoor enthusiasts, this active adventure includes hiking, biking, and rafting in the Julian Alps and Soča Valley (with that bright blue-green river), culminating with two nights on the vineyards of western Slovenia.
+For outdoor enthusiasts, this active adventure includes hiking, biking, and rafting in the Julian Alps and Soča Valley (with that bright blue-green river), culminating with two nights in the vineyards of western Slovenia.
 Along the Italian border, this wine region produces distinctive, world-class wine and overlaps with the Karst region, filled with spectacular caves.
-Don't miss the enormous UNESCO-listed Skocjan Caves, or the medieval Predjama Castle, set in the middle of a cliff above the Postojna Cave.
-If there's time, spend a day exploring Slovenia's 26 miles of coastline, packed with colorful towns and villages, and lovely pebbled beaches.
+Don't miss the enormous UNESCO-listed Skocjan Caves or the medieval Predjama Castle, set in the middle of a cliff above the Postojna Cave.
+If there's time, spend a day exploring Slovenia's 26 miles (42 km) of coastline, packed with colorful towns and villages and lovely pebbled beaches.

 If you're lucky enough to spend over a week in Slovenia, personalize your trip with a tailor-made tour based on your interests.
-This 8-day trip provides a good starting point.
-Try taking part in the popular tradition of farm stays to gain a better understanding of the local life and culture of a country still highly reliant on agriculture.
+This eight-day trip provides a good starting point.
+Try taking part in the popular tradition of farm stays to better understand the local life and culture of a country still highly reliant on agriculture.
 There are hundreds of farms across the country open to tourists.
 Learn about and participate in life on the farm, and enjoy delicious farm-to-table meals prepared by your hosts.

-With 8 days or more you can extend your Slovenia trip into the Istria region of northern Croatia.
+With eight days or more, you can extend your Slovenia trip into the Istria region of northern Croatia.
 On this 11-day road trip, you'll start in Slovenia's capital, drive through its lakes and rivers, continue toward the cypress hills of its wine country, and then approach the Istrian peninsula for one of the best-known culinary scenes on the Adriatic Sea.